chubbs03/mock/README.md

 python3 -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
-pip install -r requirements.txt python app.py
+pip install -r requirements.txt python3 app.py
 ```

-Backend will start on `http://localhost:5000`
+Backend will start on `http://localhost:5001`

+**Note:** Port 5001 is used instead of 5000 to avoid conflicts with macOS AirPlay Receiver.

 ### 2. Start the Frontend